-The best way to improve canned cherry pie filling is to start the best brand of pie filling.
-Then add more sweet cherries, ½ teaspoon of almond extract, and a sprinkle of brown sugar (if the cherries are too tart).
-Finally, add pats of butter over the top of the filling before baking the pie in the oven.
+The best way to make canned cherry pie filling taste better is to add more sweet cherries, almond extract, a sprinkle of brown sugar (if the cherries are too tart) and a pat of butter over the top of the filling before baking the pie in the oven.

 These tricks work.
-Canned cherry pie filling can now taste homemade.
+Canned cherry pie filling can now taste just like homemade.
 Even the pickiest eaters will be fooled.

 Trick #1: Choose the Best Brand of Cherry Pie Filling